-This program is for owners and developers of commercial real estate and is not an apartment placement program for households.
-If you are looking for affordable housing, please reach out to DHCD for information and resources (link).
+The Housing in Downtown program is for owners and developers of commercial real estate and is not an apartment placement program for households.

+If you are interested in affordable housing, please reach out to DHCD for information and resources (link).